ahmethudaikaya25/DNotes/README.md

 - **Edit Note**: Users can edit the title, content, or category of an existing note.
 - **Delete Note**: Users can delete a note from the application.
 - **View Notes**: Users can view all notes or filter notes based on categories.
-- **Search**: Users can search for specific notes using keywords or titles.(Not completed)
-- **Add Task**: Users can create tasks by providing a title, description, due date, and priority level.(Not completed)
-- **Edit Task**: Users can edit the title, description, due date, or priority level of an existing task.(Not completed)
-- **Mark Task as Complete**: Users can mark a task as complete when it's finished.(Not completed)
 - **Delete Task**: Users can delete a task from the application.(Not completed)
 - **View Tasks**: Users can view all tasks or filter tasks based on completion status or priority level.(Not completed)
-- **Reminders**: Users can set reminders for tasks to receive notifications at specified times.(Not completed)
 - **Offline Access**: The application supports offline access, allowing users to view and edit notes and tasks even without an internet connection.
-- **Data Backup**: User notes and tasks are automatically backed up to ensure data safety and retrieval.(Not completed)
+- **Dark Mode**: The application offers a dark mode option for users who prefer a darker color scheme.

 ## Tech Stack

 The application is built using modern tools and libraries for Android development:

+- **Base Android Components**: The core building blocks of Android applications, including activities, fragments, views, and bottom sheets.
 - **Kotlin**: The primary programming language used for Android app development, offering concise syntax, null safety, coroutines, and other modern language features.
 - **Room**: A persistence library that provides an abstraction layer over SQLite, making it easier to work with a database in Android applications.
 - **Coroutines**: A lightweight concurrency framework for Kotlin that simplifies the execution of asynchronous tasks and improves code readability and scalability.
 - **Flow**: A reactive streams library that offers an alternative to LiveData for handling asynchronous data streams in a more flexible and composable manner.
-- **StateFlow**: A state holder component of Kotlin coroutines, providing a flow-based approach to handle and emit state updates.
+- **State/Shared Flow**: A state holder component of Kotlin coroutines, providing a flow-based approach to handle and emit state updates.
 - **Navigation**: A library for handling navigation between different destinations and passing arguments in a safe and structured manner.
 - **Hilt**: A dependency injection framework for Android applications that simplifies the setup and management of dependencies.
 - **Data Binding**: A library that allows for declarative binding of UI components to data models, reducing boilerplate code and enhancing code readability.